 Also, understanding the molecular mechanisms on how these genomic elements affect various brain functions and phenotypes is still a key challenge in neuroscience.
 To address it, the PsychENCODE Consortium integrates a group of projects to produce a public resource of multi-dimensional genomic data from thousands of high quality healthy and diseased human post-mortem brains (6).
 Particularly, it has generated and assembled a robust large-scale dataset on the adult human brain to address this challenge, including genotyping, RNA-seq, ChIP-seq and single-cell transcriptomic data on ~2000 brain tissue samples with different phenotypes.
-The rich data generated by the PsychENCODE Consortium are a preeminent resource for studying regulatory mechanisms in the human brain [1], such as major psychiatric disorders, age, gender, etc. PsychENCODE datasets have been assembled by many investigators over several years, and they are housed in a central depository (www.synapse.org) and shared with the public.
+The rich data generated by the PsychENCODE Consortium are a preeminent resource for studying regulatory mechanisms in the human brain [1], such as major psychiatric disorders, age, gender, etc. PsychENCODE datasets have been assembled by many investigators over several years, and they are housed in a central depository (xxxx) and shared with the public.
 Integration of these multi-dimensional and large-scale datasets potentially benefits understanding the molecular mechanisms for brain phenotypes, which however still remains challenge.

-In this paper, we integrated the PsychENCODE datasets over all ~2000 samples, compared them against various brain phenotypes and merged with other brain genomic data from the ENCODE, GTEx, Brainspan and Epigenomics Roadmap projects to develop a comprehensive and online available resource for the adult brain.
-This resource comprises all possible functional genomic elements including the brain-active enhancers, transcripts, expression models, imputed regulatory networks, eQTLs and cQTLs for various phenotypes.
+To address this challenge, we integrated the PsychENCODE and relate datasets over all ~2000 samples, compared them against various brain phenotypes. to develop a comprehensive and online available resource for the adult brain.
 The core datasets in PsychENCODE are a large amount of functional genomic and genotype data with phenotype information relating to the brain.
 However, to maximize the data size, we also interconnected with other related genomic resources to develop a comprehensive resource for the brain functional molecules across genomic, transcriptomic, epigenomic and regulatomic levels.
-In particular, these other resources include ENCODE, CommonMind, GTEx, Epigenomics Roadmap, etc. We then analyzed this resource and found the specific genomic and transcriptomic activities on genome wide in brain including gene expression, non-coding transcription and enhancers.
+In particular, these other resources include ENCODE, CommonMind, GTEx, Epigenomics Roadmap, etc. Thus, this resource comprises all possible functional genomic elements for adult brain including the brain-active enhancers, transcripts, expression models, imputed regulatory networks, eQTLs and cQTLs for various phenotypes.
+We then analyzed this resource and found the specific genomic and transcriptomic activities on genome wide in brain including gene expression, non-coding transcription and enhancers.
 Finally, we developed and built an integrative model to reveal how the interactions among genomic variants, gene expression, enhancers and phenotypes, trying to explain the molecular mechanisms from genotypes to brain phenotypes.

 Comprehensive resource for adult brain functional genomics